tdaylan/pcat/docs/index.rst

 ..
 ..
 Output
 .. -------------
+    PCAT expects input data in ``pathbase/data/inpt/`` and writes the output chains and plots in the relevant subfolders ``pathbase/data/outp/rtag`` and ``pathbase/imag/rtag``, respectively, where ``rtag`` is the run tag.
+The ``pathbase`` folder is created if it does not already exist.
+It defaults to the value of the environment variable ``PCAT_DATA_PATH``.
+Therefore ``pathbase`` can be omitted by setting the environment variable ``PCAT_DATA_PATH``.
 ..
 ..
 Plots
 .. +++++
 ..
+..
+..
+Tutorial
+.. --------------
+..
+In this tutorial, a typical run on a mock dataset.
+..
+..
+Diagnosing the sampler
+.. --------------
+.. .note:: The acceptance rate of the birth and death moves shows whether the prior on the amplitude of the elements is appropriate.
+If the acceptance rate of birth and deaths proposals is too low, the lower limit of the prior on the amplitude is too high.
+Likewise, if it is too low, the lower limit of the prior on the amplitude is too low.
+This behaviour is due to the fact that element parameters (position, amplitude and, if relevant, spectral or shape parameters) are drawn randomly from the prior when a birth is proposed.
+Therefore the lower limit on the amplitude prior should be adjusted such that the birth and death acceptance rate is between $\sim 5%% - \sim30%%$.
+Otherwise across-model sampling will be inefficient and result in slow convergence.
 ..
 ..
 Post processing samples from the catalog space
 .. ++++++++++++++++++++
 ..